 After our chat, I hopped on a golf cart with Kristina Cullison (Director of Sales and Events) to take a tour of the beautiful course.
 I learned that the Disney courses are management by Arnold Palmer Golf management, and that the Palm course recently received an Arnold Palmer redesign.

 The first thing I noticed was the amazing cart we were riding in.
-It had a color GPS screen in the front telling you information about each hole.
+It had a color GPS screen in the front giving you information about each hole.

 The highlight of the course was seeing the Mickey bunker!
-I love how there are subtle Disney touches everywhere on property, including the golf course.
+I loved how there were subtle Disney touches everywhere on property, including the golf course.

 The course was in great shape, had gorgeous views, and a peaceful atmosphere.

 We also drove our cart by Disney’s Oak Trail, which is a 9-hole walking course.
 So many options for Disney golf!